727800350/note/latex/computer/log.md

 There is always a root category which represents a conceptual root of the hierarchy of categories.

 ## Demo
+see examples in the tar bar of log4c.

 `gcc helloworld.c -o helloworld -llog4c`